Call (0115) 931 51 71 to talk to us about your situation

 Read More ...

-Gary’s story Gary came to Barratts solicitors in early 2017 after he had suffered a brain injury during an assault.
-A previous client who had also sustained serious brain injuries in an assault recommended us.
+Violent assault can leave victims with life-changing injuries.
+Tragically, Gary experienced this for himself.
+He contacted our solicitors in early 2017 after he had suffered a brain injury during an assault.
+One of our previous clients, who had also sustained serious brain injuries in an assault, recommended us to him.

 Read More ...